Creative Writing (CRWR) | Faculty of Arts

 Short Fiction

-Students will practice writing, reading, and revision of short fiction through the writing of their own work, and through the critique of their peers' work, in a combination lecture/workshop setting.
-They will also analyze published short fiction from a writer's perspective through close reading, informed discussion, and writing.
-CRWR 3100 is recommended before taking this course.
+Students will practice and develop their skills in the writing and revising of short fiction through the creation of their own original work, and through the critique of their peers' stories, in a combined lecture and workshop/roundtable setting.
+They will also take part in class discussions, analyzing published short fiction and performing close readings from a writer's point of view.

 Level: UG